 The next day, St. Clair called his officers together for a Council of War and they decided to evacuate the fort.
 Late in the night of July 5th, into the early morning of July 6th, the Americans evacuated Fort Ticonderoga.
 St. Clair has his men load supplies and artillery onto boats and sent them in the direction of Skenesborough.
 The rest of the army crossed to Mount Independence and then marched down the Hubbardton Road.

 Burgoyne sent forces out from his main body to pursue the Northern Army and ordered ships to sail toward Skenesborough.
 He also garrisoned Fort Ticonderoga and the surrounding locations with around 900 men, which decreased the strength of his army as he prepared to move on to Albany.

 The American forces, under the command of Captain James Gray, sailed to Skenesborough and took defensive positions when they arrived.
 They also stretched an iron chain across the river in an effort to keep British ships from sailing in too close.

 British Attack Skenesborough

 The British ships arrived on July 6 and shot down the iron chain with well-placed shots from their cannons.
 They sailed in, landed troops, and engaged the Americans.
-The Americans were quickly overwhelmed, destroyed their fortifications, along with some ships and boats, and retreated further south to Fort Anne.
+Quickly overwhelmed by the British, the Americans destroyed their fortifications, along with some ships and boats, and retreated further south to Fort Anne.

 The British were able to capture some American troops, as well as supplies, artillery, and ships that were not destroyed.
 A portion of the British force followed the retreating Americans to Fort Anne, while the rest waited for Burgoyne to arrive.